TUMFTM/AEV_Tool/README.md

 #Trouble Shooting

-1. If the CAD visulaisation has problems - Please follow the steps in 'Design Table and Exporting_TXT.docx' available in the main folder.
+1. If the CAD visulaisation has problems - Please follow the steps in '\AEV-Tool\Git\AEV_Tool\06_Exchange\Design Table and Exporting_TXT.pdf' available in the main folder.
 2. Please check if the 'catia_inertia.txt' and 'catia_trigger.txt' files in "\AEV-Tool\Git\AEV_Tool\06_Exchange" are empty with out any text.

 #Authors